vega/altair/doc/getting_started/starting.rst

     </body>
   </html>

-The :meth:`~Chart.savechart` method provides a convenient way to save such HTML output to file.
+The :meth:`~Chart.save` method provides a convenient way to save such HTML output to file.
 For more information on embedding Altair/Vega-Lite, see the documentation of the Vega-Embed_ project.